LAVA-LAB/slurf/README.md

 ## 5. List of possible arguments

-Below, we list all arguments that can be passed to the command for running the script.
+Below, we list all arguments that can be passed to the command for running SLURF.
 Arguments are given as `--<argument name> <value>`.

 | Argument    | Required? | Default          | Type                     | Description |
 | ---         | ---       | ---              | ---                      | ---         |